miqui/heyman-cli/README.md

 # heyman-cli

 `heyman-cli` is a tiny Python command-line wrapper around `man` that disables pager/editor behavior and streams the man page directly to standard output.
+Great for AI agents that need context!

 ## Why